Understanding the Real Purpose of HR: Beyond Payroll and Administration?

 Hi Hrishi,

-Check this Article which gives an idea about "Why HR required?".
-I dnt know who wrote this article I found it on net, but it shows the effective role of HR in some big MNCs.
-Apart from this the other fuctions of HR has already mentioned by Sujeet.
+Check this article which gives an idea about "Why HR is required?".
+I don't know who wrote this article; I found it on the net, but it shows the effective role of HR in some big MNCs.
+Apart from this, the other functions of HR have already been mentioned by Sujeet.

 Corporations are always searching for better ways to produce goods and services.
 When new technological developments give some organizations a competitive advantage, their rivals try to catch up by adopting and improving on the new technologies.
-Ford has put many of Toyota's technical advances to work in its own plants, and General Motors has spent over $50 billion in the last decade to modernize its production facilities to develop skills in flexible manufacturing.
-A large part of this growth is the Human Resources department of these companies, who are responsible for hiring the people with the knowledge to bring new technology into a company.
-To be successful in the automotive market, these companies needs a highly skilled, flexible and committed work force, a flexible and innovative management, the ability to retain developed talent, and a strong partnership between management and labor unions.
+Ford has incorporated many of Toyota's technical advances into its own plants, and General Motors has spent over $50 billion in the last decade to modernize its production facilities and develop skills in flexible manufacturing.
+A large part of this growth is the Human Resources department of these companies, who are responsible for hiring people with the knowledge to bring new technology into a company.
+To be successful in the automotive market, these companies need a highly skilled, flexible, and committed workforce, innovative management, the ability to retain developed talent, and a strong partnership between management and labor unions.
 To achieve these goals, the company needs a talented HR department.
-Besides hiring the right people to manage and perform specific jobs, HR managers have to build up commitment and loyalty among the workforce by keeping them up to date about company plans, and laying out the implications for job security and working conditions.
+Besides hiring the right people to manage and perform specific jobs, HR managers have to build up commitment and loyalty among the workforce by keeping them up to date about company plans and laying out the implications for job security and working conditions.

 Shree